 We are proud of this process and its result: A company of very well trained and skilled mill reliners, that can safely and efficiently complete any mill reline task.

 The shut down of mills for relining are a necessary part of any mining operation.
 The accompanying expenses, in both monetary and productivity terms, may be unavoidable but the extent of these losses can certainly be minimized through timeliness and efficiency in the reline process.

 Considering that, as an industry rule, the production value of a large grinding mill per hour is somewhere between $50K and $250K then the time it takes to reline a mill has significant impact on any milling operation.

 This brings critical importance to the factors of EFFICIENCY, SPEED, SAFETY and QUALITY.
 Each and every delay or extension to a shutdown can rapidly add up to a considerable loss of production and thus revenue.

 The relining of mills is a must-be-done process and, in most cases, these relines are the driving force or critical path behind a shutdown.
 Hence, as mill shutdowns are an expected part of any mill production life cycle, the key lies in containing productivity losses through safe, efficient relines.

 There is also this factor: while concentrator maintenance personnel may be fully competent and capable of doing a mill reline they cannot be in two places at once.
 When they are assigned to a mill reline they are taken from somewhere.
 Far too often other emergency repairs pull them off the mill reline–further extending the downtime–or their other equally important maintenance tasks are deferred or not satisfactorily completed–contributing to production slowdowns or future potential repairs.

-Kaltech provides not only teams of mill relining experts but also advanced intelligence gathering tools (the Mill Watch Camera System and the IBolt) to assist with shutdown prediction and reline scheduling.
+Kaltech provides not only teams of mill relining experts but also advanced intelligence gathering tools (the Kaltech Sentinel Camera System and the IBolt) to assist with shutdown prediction and reline scheduling.